JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/SensorSignoff.md

 #### Analysis of the DGS-CO 968-034 [7]:

-●	The DGS-CO is a digital carbon monoxide detector that has a similar modular feature as the analog current gas sensor.
-This means we can switch detectors for experimentation on whether the components meet our specifications. {1},{2}
+1.& 2.-The DGS-CO is a digital carbon monoxide detector that has a similar modular feature as the analog current gas sensor.
+This means we can switch detectors for experimentation on whether the components meet our specifications.

-●	The connections are configured by the PCB to communicate using UART as well. {3}
+3.-The connections are configured by the PCB to communicate using UART as well.

-●	The supply voltage is available for a 3.3V supply with a power gumption range of 0.15 - 12 mW.
+5.-The supply voltage is available for a 3.3V supply with a power gumption range of 0.15 - 12 mW.
 The current consumption also has a range of 0.05 mA - 4 mA.
-Values for the power, voltage, and current requirements depend on the operating periodic functions of this device. {5}
+Values for the power, voltage, and current requirements depend on the operating periodic functions of this device.

-●	This Digital sensor has a range of 0 -1,000 ppm. {7}
+7.-This Digital sensor has a range of 0 -1,000 ppm.

 ### METHANE SENSOR (ANALOG VOLTAGE)

-#### Analysis of the MIKROE-1628 [14]:
+#### Analysis of the MIKROE-1628 [13]:

-● The MIKROE-1628 is able to detect methane within its location. {1}
+1.-The MIKROE-1628 is able to detect methane within its location.

-● It can be supplied with a max voltage of 5V, a max current consumption of 33 uA, outputting at a range of 0 - 5 V using SPI or UART. {2},{3},{5}
+2.& 3.
+5.-It can be supplied with a max voltage of 5V, a max current consumption of 33 uA, outputting at a range of 0 - 5 V using SPI or UART.

-● After a warm up time of 1 hour, it can start sampling at a rate of 2Hz.{4},{6}
+4.& 6.-After a warm up time of 1 hour, it can start sampling at a rate of 2Hz.

-● Has a measurement rage of 200 - 10000 ppm. {7}
+7.-Has a measurement rage of 200 - 10000 ppm.

 ### NITROGEN DIOXIDE SENSOR (DIGITAL)

-#### Analysis of the SEN0377 [15]:
+#### Analysis of the SEN0377 [14]:

-● The SEN0377 can detect various type of gasses, but for this device it shall be used to detect NO2. {1}
+1.-The SEN0377 can detect various type of gasses, but for this device it shall be used to detect NO2.

-● This sensor has the modular compatibility to take either 3.3 or 5 V supply with a low current consumption of 11 mA.
-Thus having a lower power intake of .45 W. Digital output of 0 - 3 V. {2},{5}
+2.& 5.-This sensor has the modular compatibility to take either 3.3 or 5 V supply with a low current consumption of 11 mA.
+Thus having a lower power intake of .45 W. Digital output of 0 - 3 V.

-● The sensor shall communicate using I2C for the microcontroller. {3}
+3.-The sensor shall communicate using I2C for the microcontroller.

-● Start up time is less than 1 hour with a sample rate of 5 Hz. {4},{6}
+4.& 6.-Start up time is less than 1 hour with a sample rate of 5 Hz.

-● Measurement range of 0.05 - 10 ppm. {7}
+7.-Measurement range of 0.05 - 10 ppm.

 ### PARTICULATE MATTER SENSOR (DIGITAL)

-#### Analysis of the SPS30 [16]:
+#### Analysis of the SPS30 [15]:

-● This Particulate Matter (PM) Sensor can detect 4 different sizes of PM in its location. {1}
+1.-This Particulate Matter (PM) Sensor can detect 4 different sizes of PM in its location.

-● Supply voltage is 5V with max current intake of 75 mA.
-Outputs current of 0 - 16 mA. {2},{5}
+2.& 5.-Supply voltage is 5V with max current intake of 75 mA.
+Outputs current of 0 - 16 mA.

-● Uses both I2C and UART to communicate. {3}
+3.-Uses both I2C and UART to communicate.

-● Samples at a period of 1 second or 2 Hz. {4}
+4.-Samples at a period of 1 second or 2 Hz.

-● Start up time ranges from 8 - 30 seconds. {6}
+6.-Start up time ranges from 8 - 30 seconds.

-● Can calibrate up to ranges of 200 - 3000 ppm. {7}
+7.-Can calibrate up to ranges of 200 - 3000 ppm.

 ### GPS SENSOR (DIGITAL)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Another sensor to be applied in the project is used for GPS location.
 The RAK1910 [10] can do this task while also corresponding to the constraints provided.

-●	The RAK1910 can take 3.3V with low amperage consumption.
-The worst case being 22 mA. {5},{2}
+2.& 5.-The RAK1910 can take 3.3V with low amperage consumption.
+The worst case being 22 mA.

-●	The GPS sensor can communicate using UART or I2C, being compatible with the microcontroller in use. {3}
+3.-The GPS sensor can communicate using UART or I2C, being compatible with the microcontroller in use.

-●	30 second cold start-up time. {6}
+6.-30 second cold start-up time.

 ## BILL OF MATERIALS